wooga/locker/README.md

 ### Node failure

 "So, this is all fine and good, but what happens when a node fails?".
-Well, to make the system very simple to debug and implement, there is a timeout on every promise and every lock.
-If a promise is not converted into a lock, it is simply deleted.
+To make the system simple to implement, there is a timeout on every promise and every lock.
+If a promise is not converted into a lock in time, it is simply deleted.

 If the user process fails to extend the lease of it's lock, the lock expires without consulting any other node.
 If a node is partitioned